DMARC

 DMARC monitoring that actually gets clients to p=reject

 Half the internet publishes a DMARC record; most of it is stuck at p=none forever.
-Trustliant ingests aggregate reports, identifies every sender, and walks each client safely up the enforcement ladder — across your whole portfolio at once.
+Trustliant ingests aggregate reports, identifies every sender, and gives your technicians the alignment evidence to walk each client up the enforcement ladder — across your whole portfolio at once.

 From reports to answers